-Tap or click Aspect ratio, and then tap or click Lock screen.
-You'll see a rectangle showing what part of the photo will display on the lock screen.
+Tap or click Aspect ratio, then tap or click Lock screen.
+You'll see a rectangle showing which part of the photo will display on the lock screen.

 Save the photo.

-Tap or click Set as, and then tap or click Lock screen.
+Tap or click Set as, then tap or click Lock screen.

 There are a couple of options for sharing options from the Photos app, depending on where they're stored.
 All photos and videos in the Photos app can be shared with any apps that are available in the Share charm, like the Mail app.
 For files stored in OneDrive, you have the option to send invitations that give specific people permission to see the files or get a link to share with a wider audience.

 In the Photos app, swipe down on or right-click files and folders to select them.